Archive for the ‘Soups’ Category

 Bring to a boil, reduce heat, cover and simmer for about 1 hour until the peas are tender.

-While the peas are cooking, sauté the remaining onion with garlic and Tikka Masala Sauce in a skillet.
-Add water a little at a time to keep from burning.
+While the peas are cooking, sauté the remaining onion with a little butter or coconut oil along with the garlic and Tikka Masala Sauce in a skillet.
+Add a little water if needed.
 Cook over medium heat, stirring occasionally until they are soft and just beginning to turn golden brown (about 10-15 minutes).

 When the peas are cooked, add the sautéed onion mixture, stirring to combine.
 Simmer 10-15 minutes to blend flavors.
 Season with salt and pepper.